 The worrying condition of the Mālikī school prompted a radically different approach from al-Bijāwī.
 It was indebted to a growing subliterature that sought to relocate divine proofs (dalīl) at the center of scholarship on Islamic law.
 His apparent disinterest in the opinions of jurists for the original sources of law was not an accident.
 Where al-Jaʿalī sought to reinforce a community willing to accept the precedential arguments of the Mālikī school, al-Bijāwī aimed to refute its critics.
 Opponents of school restrictions typically argued that madhhabs were not only inflexible, they were quite often wrong.
 Mālikīs themselves were especially suspect.
 Mālik’s reliance on Medinan praxis, even at the exclusion of reports of the Prophet, long attracted claims that the school’s doctrine reflected less the word of God than the vicissitudes of custom.
-An authority on reports of the Prophet (hadith) and a devoted Mālikī, al-Bijāwī was uniquely suited to counter allegations that his school’s jurisprudents were no longer interpreters of divine will.
+An authority on reports of the Prophet (hadith) and a devoted Mālikī, al-Bijāwī was uniquely suited to counter allegations that his school’s jurisprudents were no longer reliable interpreters of divine will.
 His al-Fiqh al-kāmil ʿalā madhhab al-imām Mālik did so by exploiting the sources and arguments typically employed in attacks on traditional Islamic law.
-A veteran of the study circles of the Hejaz, al-Bijāwī that calls to privilege dalīl in jurisprudence usually signaled a deep antipathy for school doctrine.
+A veteran of the study circles of the Hejaz, al-Bijāwī recognized that calls to privilege dalīl in jurisprudence usually signaled a deep antipathy for school doctrine.
 His al-Fiqh al-kāmil inverted this logic by compiling a record of hadiths that conveniently supported the leading positions of his own school.
 The move transformed a vision of Islamic legal reform that sought dissolve the boundaries of the madhhab into a shrewd justification for the postformative Mālikī tradition.

 Though neglected in study of the contemporary period, such examples of internal legal reform were not unique to Sudan.
-They represented only a small part of a continuous process of redefining the methodologies, canons, and doctrine of the Mālikī school that stretched back to its infancy.
-Jaʿalī and al-Bijāwī are proof that those efforts did not end with colonialism.
+They represented only a small part of a continuous process of redefining the methodologies, canons, and doctrine of the Mālikī school that stretched back to its infancy. al-Jaʿalī and al-Bijāwī are proof that those efforts did not end with colonialism.
 They also challenge the claim that legal hermeneutics (uṣūl al-fiqh) and substantive law (furūʿ al-fiqh) were largely irrelevant to one another.
 Their reactions to an imperiled Mālikī school reveal the ways in which uṣūl provided critical, if surprisingly malleable, tools for reinforcing furūʿ.
-They suggest that novel uses of legal theory were not by themselves inimical to the postformative legal tradition.
-Jaʿalī and al-Bijāwī encourage a similar reading of the theory and practice of Islamic law.
+They suggest that novel uses of legal theory were not by themselves inimical to the postformative legal tradition. al-Jaʿalī and al-Bijāwī encourage a similar reading of the theory and practice of Islamic law.
 Rather than confirm their separation, their scholarship points to the importance of local concerns in interpretating the Sharīʿa.

-Those concerns rarely conformed to expectations of Islamic law and Africa.
-Bijāwī and al-Jaʿalī were both practicing Sufis, finding little contradiction in the pursuit of legal and mystical knowledge.
+Those concerns rarely conformed to expectations of Islamic law and Africa. al-Bijāwī and al-Jaʿalī were both practicing Sufis, finding little contradiction in the pursuit of legal and mystical knowledge.
 They were also hardly peripheral to debates over law and authority that circulated throughout the wider Muslim World.
-A product of Sudan’s traditional institutions of Islamic learning, al-Jaʿalī authored perhaps the twentieth century’s most famous work of Mālikī fiqh.
-Bijāwī left Sudan for the cosmopolitan learning circles of the Hejaz and Cairo, returning home as part of an expanding community that sought to resuscitate the status of revelation in their school’s doctrine.
+A product of Sudan’s traditional institutions of Islamic learning, al-Jaʿalī authored perhaps the twentieth century’s most famous work of Mālikī fiqh. al-Bijāwī left Sudan for the cosmopolitan learning circles of the Hejaz and Cairo, returning home as part of an expanding community that sought to resuscitate the status of revelation in their school’s doctrine.
 Together they present an image of the contemporary madhhab that was anything but indifferent to the changes overtaking Muslim societies of the twentieth century.

 ʿUthmān b. Ḥasanayn Barrī al-Jaʿalī (d.
 1960)